dvidelabs/flatcc/README.md

 For verifying flatbuffers, a `myschema_verifier.h` is generated.
 It depends on the runtime library but is completely independent of the the generated reader, builder, and common files.

+Json parsers and printers generate one file per schema file and included schema will have their own parsers and printers which including parsers and printers will depend upon, rather similar to how builders work.

 Low level note: the builder generates all vtables at the end of the buffer instead of ad-hoc in front of each table but otherwise does the